Darianisak/provisioning/README.md

 ## FAQ
 ### What distributions has this been tested with?

-The entire *Provisioning* suite has been tested with Debian Bookworm, and *aspects* of it, e.g., *Tandem*, have been tested with Ubuntu Noble.
+The entire *Provisioning* suite has been tested with Debian Bookworm.

 There's only a few *hard* requirements a system must meet to use *Provisioning*: